Heartburn Home Remedies

-With the staggering list of side effects that come from heartburn medications, it may be safer to try heartburn home remedies before heading to the pharmacy.
+With the staggering list of side effects that come from medications designed to treat heartburn, it may be safer to try heartburn home remedies before heading to the pharmacy for specialty medications.
+But before discussing home remedies for heartburn, you need to first understand heartburn itself so you can better treat it.

 What Causes Heartburn?